 - Credit union: typically $300 to $600, charged once and rolled into the loan

-- Auto insurance carrier: typically $5 to $20 per month as a rider on your existing policy, cancellable anytime
+- Auto insurance carrier: typically $5 to $20 per month as a rider on your existing policy, for as long as you keep it, cancellable anytime

 Buy-Here Pay-Here in Kentucky